Prakruthi19/CSCI6212-Proj3-G42785501/README.md

 **Problem Statement**
 Given a set of integers [a1, a2, ..., an], determine if it can be partitioned into two subsets with equal sums.
-If the total sum of elements, 𝑠 s, is even, we check if a subset with sum 𝑠
+If the total sum of elements, s, is even, we check if a subset with sum s/2 exists.
-/
-2
-s/2 exists.

-Solution Approach
+**Solution Approach**
 Calculate the total sum of the set.
 If the sum is odd, return false.
-Use a dynamic programming (DP) array to track achievable subset sums up to 𝑠
+Use a dynamic programming (DP) array to track achievable subset sums up to s/2.
-/
-2
-s/2.
-Check if the subset sum
-𝑠
-/
-2
-s/2 is possible, returning true if it is, and false otherwise.
+Check if the subset sum s/2 is possible, returning true if it is, and false otherwise.

-Running the Code
+**Running the Code**
 To run:
 bash
 Copy code
 javac PseudoPolynomialPartition.java
 java PseudoPolynomialPartition

-Requirements
+**Requirements**
 Java 8 or higher